David-Grim/CSE183-project/README.md

         on the lyrics page.
     db.album
         This table has a many to one relationship with bands and a one to many relationship with songs.
-        It contains information about an ablum such as name, album artwork, and release date.
+        It contains information about an album such as name, album artwork, and release date.
         Entries are created using a form accessible by clicking the "add album" button on any band page. db.song
         This table has a many to one relationship with both bands and albums.